MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/monetization-for-games.md

 ## In-game purchases

 In-game purchases are products bought within a game.
 They're also generically known as _in-app purchases_.
 In the Microsoft Store, these products are called _add-ons_.
-[Add-ons are published](https://msdn.microsoft.com/windows/uwp/publish/add-on-submissions) through the Windows Dev Center dashboard.
+[Add-ons are published](https://msdn.microsoft.com/windows/uwp/publish/add-on-submissions) through Partner Center.
 You'll also need to enable the add-ons in your game's code.

 ### Types of add-ons